theDeepanshuMourya/Data-Science-Portfolio/README.md

 	- [Titanic Dataset - Exploratory Analysis](/Titanic%20Analysis): Exploratory Analysis of the passengers onboard RMS Titanic using Pandas and Seaborn visualisations.

 Tools: Pandas, Seaborn and Matplotlib

+- ### Micro Projects

+	- [ML with K-means Clustering](/ML%20Micro%20Projects/ML%20with%20K-means%20clustering): Using K-menas clustering to classify customer segments into different clusters based on their spending score.